 All grade change requests must be made within two semesters of residence following the semester during which the course was taken, or one calendar year, whichever is shorter.
+The entire appeals process must conclude by the end of the next Fall or Spring semester.
 After this time, any grade change request must be made through the Office of the Vice President for Academic Affairs.

 - F\$ This symbol is for an unearned F, which indicates that the student stopped attending class and did not fill out appropriate paperwork to withdraw.
 This grade is computed in the grade point average as an F. - H This symbol indicates that a student has successfully completed an honors project.
 See the General Academic Information section for requirements for Georgia Highlands College honors project. - IP This grade may be assigned only in learning support courses.
 It indicates that the student made satisfactory progress but did not successfully complete the course and must register again.
-Ordinarily, a student may receive no more than two grades of IP in any one area of developmental studies. - K This symbol indicates an awarding of course credit to a student via the creditby-examination program. - NR This symbol is temporarily posted on a student's transcript when a professor fails to turn in grades on time.
-It will be removed when the actual grade is reported.
+Ordinarily, a student may receive no more than two grades of IP in any one area of developmental studies. - $K-\mbox{This}$ symbol indicates an awarding of course credit to a student via the credit-by-examination program. - NR This symbol is temporarily posted on a student's transcript when a professor fails to turn in grades on time.
+It will be removed when the actual grade is reported. - S This symbol indicates that credit has been given for completion of degree requirements other than academic course work. - U This symbol indicates unsatisfactory performance in an attempt to complete degree requirements other than academic course work. - V This symbol indicates that the student audited the course.
+The V carries no credit and cannot later be changed to a credit grade, either during the time in which the student is enrolled in the course or at a later date.

-- S This symbol indicates that credit has been given for completion of degree requirements other than academic course work. - U This symbol indicates unsatisfactory performance in an attempt to complete degree requirements other than academic course work. - V This symbol indicates that the student audited the course.
-The V carries no credit and cannot later be changed to a credit grade, either during the time in which the student is enrolled in the course or at a later date. - W This symbol indicates that the student was permitted to withdraw from the course without penalty.
+- W This symbol indicates that the student was permitted to withdraw from the course without penalty.
 Withdrawals without penalty will not be permitted past the midpoint of the semester, except in cases of hardship as determined by the Vice President for Academic Affairs. - WF This symbol indicates that the student was permitted to withdraw from the course while doing unsatisfactory work.
-The dropping of a course under these circumstances is equivalent to a failure. - WM This symbol indicates that the student withdrew due to military orders. - This symbol indicates a course credit for a CPC deficiency - # This symbol indicates academic renewal - % This symbol indicates academic support coursework - T This symbol indicates transfer coursework
+The dropping of a course under these circumstances is equivalent to a failure. - WM This symbol indicates that the student withdrew due to military orders - \ This symbol indicates a course credit for a CPC deficiency - # This symbol indicates academic renewal - % This symbol indicates academic support coursework - T This symbol indicates transfer coursework